 - Balance Sheet

-These financial statements serve as a source of information about the business for the management and other interested parties.
+They serve as a source of information about the business for the management and other interested parties.

 Statement of Profit and Loss tells about the performance of the business during an accounting period.
 It reflects the financial results (profit or loss) of the business during the accounting period.

 Balance Sheet tells about the financial position of the business at the end of the accounting period.
+The financial position is reflected by the assets of the entity, its liabilities or debts, and the equity of the owner.

 The group of people in a business organization who manage it on a day-to-day basis.
 This group is referred to in broad terms as management, which is a collective term for all those persons who have responsibilities for making judgments and decisions within an organization.